cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

 In this phase of the tutorial, we will use credentials provisioned by Vault to access our CockroachDB cluster, emulating the flow that an application dev ops engineer or application service account might use to achieve database access.
 Therefore, unlike in the first phase, we will not use Vault admin credentials or CockroachDB credentials aquired other than through Vault, since these should not be required.

-1. Authenticate to Vault as the CockroachDB user
+1. Authenticate to Vault as the CockroachDB user.

     Use the client token to authenticate to Vault with limited permissions.
     {% include_cached copy-clipboard.html %}
     ~~~shell